mrhut10/gatsby-source-gooten/README.md

-# gatsby-source-gooten
+# Gatsby-Source-Gooten

 Just starting project so not functional yet,

 Aim: Source plugin to pull data out from [www.gooten.com](https://www.gooten.com)

-first gatsby-source-plugin so would love help to make it good,
+first Gatsby-source-plugin so would love help to make it good,

 Progress:
   - Show Supported Currencies